kelvingakuo/fycharts/README.md

 1. output_file - CSV file to dump the data.

 #### Optional
-1. start - Start date of range of interest as string YYYY-MM-DD
+1. start - Start date of range of interest as string with the format YYYY-MM-DD
-2. end - End date of range of interest as string YYYY-MM-DD
+2. end - End date of range of interest as string with the format YYYY-MM-DD
 3. region - Region of interest, as a country abbreviation code. 'global' is also valid

 **Refer to 'SUPPORTED COUNTRY CODES SO FAR' below for important information about the region.**

 If not included, data is extracted for all dates, all regions

-## DATA RETURNED
+## DATA RETURNED  <a id= "format"></a>
-The data extracted from spotifycharts.com is written into a CSV file with the following fields:
+The data extracted from spotifycharts.com is written to the output (usually a CSV file) with the following fields:
 1. position - The song's position during that week or day
 2. track name - Name of the song
 3. artist - Name of artist
 4. region - Region of the chart as a code
 5. date - Date or range of dates of chart
-6. id - Spotify track id
+6. spotify_id - Spotify track id
 7. streams - Number of streams for that week or day. **Only applicable to top 200 charts**

-## SUPPORTED COUNTRY CODES SO FAR
+## SUPPORTED COUNTRY CODES SO FAR  <a id= "codes"></a>
 |   |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|---|
 |ad |ca |dk |gr |is |mx |ph |sv |